JasonPollman/DynamicInterval/readme.md

 setDynamicInterval(callback, intervalScheduler);
 ```

+### Array Based
 **You can use an array—it will clear the interval once all values have been used once.**
 Note, the input array is left unmutated.

 The following will run 3 times, first after 100ms, then 200ms, then 300ms.
-The interval
-will then be cleared since no items remain in the array.
+The interval will then be cleared since no items remain in the array.

 ```js
 setDynamicInterval(() => { /* Do something... */ }, [100, 200, 300]);